Email marketing is alive and well.

 Identify the best times to send emails

 - Try different times of day.
 You can find an endless amount of advice online about when to send emails or post on social media, but at the end of the day, it’s different for every business, because your prospects may have different habits.
-Backlinko recommends trying a variety of times and seeing which ones work best for you.
+Backlinko recommends experimenting to see what works for you.

 - See if the conventional “best” times work.
-That said, Backlinko notes that certain times (like mid-morning, early afternoon), often work well because many people read their emails first thing in the morning, so your email will stand out when their inbox is mostly empty.
-The time zones of your subscribers are also important to take into consideration.
-As a B2B, your goal is to land in subscribers’ inboxes when they’re mostly empty, and the subscribers are awake, preferably when they are at work, whenever that might be.
+That said, Backlinko notes mid-morning and early afternoon often work.
+Many read their emails early in the morning, so your email will stand out when their inbox is mostly empty.

 Find the best frequency